Boon1013/Boon1013/README.md

-Hey, I'm Mr. boon a content creator and developer.
+# Hello there,

+I am Mr. boon, I mainly use JS, LUA, and C#.
+I make tons of random projects that usually go no where.

-You can DM me on Discord: <b>Mr. boon#3525</b>
+If you want to contact me do so on Discord: <b>mr.boon</b>